Chris Foster: ‘Let’s get more people playing!’

-This friendly professional golfer talks modestly about the standards he sets himself in golf, and when he tells you of his early struggles and later what golf has offered him, you start to understand the inner passion that drives him onwards.
+This friendly professional golfer talks modestly about the high standards he sets himself in golf, and when he tells you of his early struggles, and later what golf has offered him, you start to understand the inner passion that drives him onwards.

 The 36-year-old from Hertfordshire, England, clearly loves the game and what it keeps giving him, even under the close examination of the pressurised international tournament.

-Chris can handle this pressure partly as he has the confidence of someone who has allied a natural talent with hard work to become a trained PGA Professional.
-His ability is evident from the ball striking, the way relaxed arms swing quickly through the ball in a captivating rhythm.
-The good players look great in that impact area and Chris fits the brief.
+Chris can handle this test partly as he has the confidence of someone who has allied a natural talent with hard work to qualify as a trained PGA Professional of 11 years.
+His golfing ability is evident from the ball striking, the way relaxed arms swing quickly through the ball in a decisive rhythm.
+The good players look great in that ‘impact area’ and Chris fits the brief here.

-But another reason Chris smiles a lot is surely through recognising the opportunity golf offers him, through competition, social golf and, crucially in recent years, coaching many players – as an established PGA Professional at Hanbury Manor Golf Club – including people with a disability.
+But another reason Chris smiles a lot is surely through recognising the opportunities golf provides: these come through competition, social golf and, crucially in recent years, coaching many players at Hanbury Manor Golf Club – including people who have a disability looking to try the game.

 At the age of five, Chris was diagnosed with bone cancer and underwent chemotherapy.
 However, the illness returned.
 At nine years old, doctors made the decision to amputate his left leg.
 Chris says: “It’s just one of those things.
 I was quite lucky that it happened when I was young, because you sort of adapt.
 I’ve had more years like this than with two legs, so I’ve learned to get on with it.”